diegogub/aranGO/README.md

 Additional Features
 -------------------
-  * Models with hooks
+  * Minimal Models with hooks
-  * AqlBuilder ( https://gowalker.org/github.com/diegogub/aranGO#AqlStruct , check Filter, it has some nice JSON2AQL filter feature, I'm open suggestions about JSON format and new ideas to improve it :P )
+  * AqlBuilder ( https://gowalker.org/github.com/diegogub/aranGO#AqlStruct , check Filter, it has some nice JSON2AQL filter feature.
+If you have any suggestion about JSON format and new ideas to improve it feel free to write me or pull-request :P )

 Any ideas for the driver or bug fixes please feel free to create a issue or pull-request to dev :)